norbertdalmadi99/ecommerce_sales_analysis/README.md

 This page focuses on product-level and customer-level performance.
 It compares product revenue and quantity sold, shows customer revenue contribution, and highlights the highest-value customers.
 ## Cancellation Analysis
 This page analyzes cancelled orders, cancellation rate, cancelled products, and monthly cancellation patterns.

-The dashboard background design and visual layout elements were created in PowerPoint.
-The color palette was selected using Coolors: https://coolors.co/?home

 # Key Insights
 - The business generated £8.89M in total revenue from 18,532 completed orders.